Last Updated on

-- A common question that many orthodontic patients ask is, “Can I put braces if I have a root canal?”
+A common question that many orthodontic treatment patients ask is, “Can I put braces if I have a root canal?”
 It’s a fair inquiry to make considering the construct of the tooth with the root canal.
-However, you can feel at ease about it because it is perfectly safe to get braces if you have a root canal.
+However, you can feel at ease about it because it is perfectly safe if you have a root canal.
 If you wonder, “Can I put braces if I have a root canal?” the answer is yes.

 Will the Orthodontist Allow Me to Have Braces if I Have Crowns?

-What Happens if I Get Braces With Crowns or Root Canal?
+What Happens if I Get Braces With Crowns or Root Canals?

 Can I Get Braces if I Have Fillings?

 You can get a set of braces if you have fillings.
 They will not pose a problem with your corrective system.
 However, you will have to increase and enhance your dental hygiene efforts during your treatment.

 You have to make use of special tools to help you get into the crevices of your teeth while your brackets are in place.
 Your attention to detail will help avoid the need for new fillings while you’re getting the treatment.